JessKaria/project-4/README.md

 ![here](https://raw.githubusercontent.com/JessKaria/project-4/main/image/Screenshot%202021-03-26%20at%2022.49.22.png)

-To get a clear understanding of how my models would interact, I used an Entity Relationship Diagram which helped visualise the relationships aswell helping me understand of fields my tables would contain.
+To get a clear understanding of how my models would interact, I used an Entity Relationship Diagram which helped visualise the relationships as well as helping me understand of fields my tables would contain.

 ## Creating messaging relationships 📲

 The entire crux of my application was centered around users being able to private message other users in relation to an event they created.
 Without it, I don't think the users would be able to get any real value from it.
 This was an essential feature and one that I persevered with to create.

-Firstly I did some research on how to best structure tables so that the users messages would be private and would not exist all in one table.
+Firstly, I did some research on how to best structure tables so that the users' messages would be private and would not exist all in one table.
 I came across a few relationship diagrams where the use of a conversation table which contained two user ID's could be used to then group messages.
 It took me a while to get my head around, but once I wrote out my models and started testing requests in Insomnia, things became a lot clearer.

-The first challenge was to create models that contained the correct foreign keys that they were referencing, I knew that a join table wouldn't suffice so I worked out how to have two user IDs on the conversation table which was a huge win and allowed me to start writing controllers and testing.
+The first challenge was to create models that contained the correct foreign keys that they were referencing, I knew that a join table wouldn't suffice, so I worked out how to have two user IDs on the conversation table which was a huge win and allowed me to start writing controllers and testing.

 ## User Model 🤷🏿‍♂️